tarsic/Zadanie-1/README.md

 # Zadanie-1
 Adding a new group in addressbook application.
+Python training.